rjunchen/JunsBlog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.

+The [JunsBlog](https://junsblog.azurewebsites.net/home) Angular app is currently hosted in Microsoft Azure

 # Currently main features of the blog web application
 - User can register accounts
 - User can authenticate with registered accounts or with social media accounts